Improving RNN-T ASR Accuracy Using Context Audio: Experimental Setup

-We use 64-dimensional Log-Mel-Frequency features extracted with a frame shift of 10ms as acoustic features.
-Frames are stacked and downsampled by a factor of 3 and passed as input to the encoder, corresponding to an encoder frame rate of \SI{30}{ms}.
+The acoustic features are 64-dimensional Log-Mel-Frequency features with a frame shift of 10ms, stacked and downsampled by a factor of 3, corresponding to an encoder frame rate of \SI{30}{ms}.
 We use an adaptive variant of a feature-based augmentation method, SpecAugment \cite{Park2019}, as proposed in \cite{Park_2020}.
 We apply two frequency masks with a maximum size of 24 in all experiments.
 Time mask size and multiplicity is adapted to the length of the audio signal to ensure that time masking aggressiveness is consistent for both segmented and full utterance training.

+During decoding we use a matched process with training for the forwarding of the encoder, where we segment the audio before forwarding for System 1a/2a, and forward the encoder on the full utterance for System 1b/2b.
+We then perform beam search with a width of 16, using the encoder sequences corresponding to the start and end timestamps of the segments.